awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA_Troubleshooting.md

 # Troubleshooting Cisco ASA Customer Gateway Connectivity<a name="Cisco_ASA_Troubleshooting"></a>

-When you troubleshoot the connectivity of a Cisco customer gateway, you need to consider three things: IKE, IPsec, and routing\.
+When you troubleshoot the connectivity of a Cisco customer gateway, consider three things: IKE, IPsec, and routing\.
 You can troubleshoot these areas in any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.

 **Important**
 Some Cisco ASAs only support Active/Standby mode\.
 When you use these Cisco ASAs, you can have only one active tunnel at a time\.
 The other standby tunnel becomes active only if the first tunnel becomes unavailable\.
 The standby tunnel may produce the following error in your log files, which can be ignored: `Rejecting IPSec tunnel: no matching crypto map entry for remote proxy 0.0.0.0/0.0.0.0/0/0 local proxy 0.0.0.0/0.0.0.0/0/0 on interface outside`